Horizon733/neuro-symbolic-ai-PoC/Readme.md

 ## 💡 Key Features

 - 🧾 Understands natural queries like:
-  _"Plan a 3-day trip from Kansas City to New York with $1500 budget"_
+  _"Plan a 3-day trip from Kansas City to Pensacola with $1500 budget"_

 - 🧠 Extracts **origin**, **destination**, **budget**, **duration** using **SpaCy + regex**
 - 📖 Applies **symbolic reasoning** (rules based on city, budget, trip length)